canonical/charmed-5g/docs/tutorials/mastering.md

 ## 10. Review

-We have deployed 4 Kubernetes clusters, bootstrapped a Juju controller to manage them all, and deployed portions of the Charmed 5g SD-Core software according to CUPS principles.
-You know have 5 Juju models as follows
+We have deployed 4 Kubernetes clusters, bootstrapped a Juju controller to manage them all, and deployed portions of the Charmed 5G SD-Core software according to CUPS principles.
+You now have 5 Juju models as follows:

 - `control-plane` where all the control functions are deployed
 - `controller` where Juju manages state of the models
-- `cos` where the Canonical Observability Stack is deployed
+- `cos-lite` where the Canonical Observability Stack is deployed
 - `gnbsim` where the gNB simulator is deployed
 - `user-plane` where all the user plane function is deployed